 Simplify security management

 You can use Lake Formation to centrally define security, governance, and auditing policies in one place, versus doing these tasks per service, and then enforce those policies for your users across their analytics applications.
-Your policies are consistently implemented, eliminating the need to manually configure them across security services (AWS Identity and Access Management and AWS Key Management Service), storage services (S3), and analytics and machine learning services (Redshift, Athena, and EMR for Apache Spark.)
+Your policies are consistently implemented, eliminating the need to manually configure them across security services like AWS Identity and Access Management and AWS Key Management Service, storage services like S3, and analytics and machine learning services like Redshift, Athena, and (in beta) EMR for Apache Spark.
 This reduces the effort in configuring policies across services and provides consistent enforcement and compliance.

 With Lake Formation you build a data catalog that describes the different data sets that are available along with which groups of users have access to each.
 This makes your users more productive by helping them find the right data set to analyze.
 By providing a catalog of your data with consistent security enforcement, Lake Formation makes it easier for your analysts and data scientists to use their preferred analytics service.

-They can use EMR for Apache Spark, Redshift, Athena, Sagemaker, or QuickSight on diverse data sets now housed in a single data lake.
+They can use EMR for Apache Spark (in beta), Redshift, or Athena on diverse data sets now housed in a single data lake.
 Users can also combine these services without having to move data between silos.

 How it works